-Companies operating in the seafood sector should take the following actions to provide remediation and mitigation:
+Dutch companies, operating in the garment sector, should take the following actions to provide socially responsible remediation and mitigation.

-- Develop a social mitigation programme in consultation with suppliers, LEAs, trade unions and NGOs, based on the mapping report. - A social mitigation programme should be led by a local stakeholder in consultation with suppliers, government agencies, LEAs and Trade Unions. - The programme should address the needs of all workers, and children who have been rescued from the exploitative labour situations. - The programme should provide a safe institutionalized environment and financial assistance to the workers rescued. - The programme should invest in education and training of the rescued workers to improve their prospects of earning livelihood. - The programme should ideally be funded by the lead company. - The lead company should mobilize resources and make institutionalized arrangements to ensure continuity and sustainability of the programme.
+- Develop a social mitigation programme in consultation with suppliers, LEAs and NGOs, based on the findings of the mapping report. - A social mitigation programme should be led by a local NGO in consultation with suppliers, government agencies, LEAs and trade unions. - The programme should address the individual needs of female workers, young girls and children who are removed/rescued from the exploitative labour situations. - The programme should place the removed/rescued workers in a safe and secure institutionalised environment which must meet their social, educational and physical/ mental health needs. - The programme should provide financial assistance to the removed/rescued workers to compensate for their loss of income. - The programme should improve the livelihood prospects of the removed/rescued workers by investing in their education and training. - The programme should be funded by the lead company and, if feasible, Tier 1 suppliers, should be seen as an integral part of its socially responsible management system approach. - The lead company should ensure the continuity and sustainability of the programme by mobilizing local and international resources and making institutionalized arrangements in collaboration with local NGOs, LEAs and suppliers.

-Step 3: Prevention

-The third strategic stage is aimed at prevention of human trafficking, forced labour, child labour and modern slavery situations and practices in supply chains.
+Step 3: Prevention: The third strategic stage is aimed at prevention of human trafficking, forced labour, child labour and modern slavery situations and practices in supply chains.